fogfish/ecsd/README.md

 ### Enable DNS load balancing.

-Microservices uses `SERVICE_FQDN` environment variable to define its fully qualified domain name.
-The daemon listens for changes of its containers.
+Microservices uses `SERVICE_FQDN` and `SERVICE_FQDN_LOCAL` environment variable to define its fully qualified domain name.
+The daemon listens for changes of its containers runtime.
 It `UPSERT` or `DELETE` record set `A` when container starts or dies.

 Example of docker compose file
 ```